and My Work

 Case studies including dogs, cats, rabbits and other small furries, horses, birds, reptiles

-And continued practical experience and professional development from my own behaviour practise since 2005 and as per my obligation to annual completion of 30 hours of CPD as part of my ABTC registration and APBC membership.
+And continued practical experience and professional development from my own behaviour practice since 2005 and as per my obligation to annual completion of 30 hours of CPD as part of my CCAB and ABTC registration and APBC and FABC membership.

-Behaviour and training consultations are conducted at the client’s home or other place where the animal is kept.
-They take approximately 2 to 3 hours, which includes taking a detailed case history to establish a differential diagnosis: identification of the animal’s motivation for the problem behaviour(s) as well as the factors that predisposed, initiated and maintain the problem.
+Behaviour and training consultations are conducted at the client’s home or other place where the animal is kept, alternatively they may take place on Zoom.
+They take approximately 2 hours, which includes taking a detailed case history to fully establish the animal’s motivation for the problem behaviour(s) as well as the factors that predisposed, initiated and maintain the problem.
 A suitable, safe, evidence-based, humane treatment program is then implemented with the client.
-Follow up visits are offered and back up support is provided by telephone and email.
+One follow-up visit is included in the price of consultation as standard.
+Further follow up visits are offered and back up support is provided by telephone and email.